core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 {: #rt-problem title="CoAP retransmission (rt) is received before DNS query could have been fulfilled."}

+TBD:

+- Responses that are not globally valid
+- General CoAP proxy problem, but what to do when DoC server is a DNS proxy, response came not yet in but retransmission by DoC client was received (see
+  {{rt-problem}})

 It is RECOMMENDED that servers set an ETag option on large responses (TBD: more concrete guidance) that have a short Max-Age relative to the expected clients' caching time.
 Thus, clients that need to revalidate a response can do so using the established ETag mechanism.